 At the London Waldorf School, there are many festivals and celebratory events throughout the year.
 Some of these occasions are school-wide, with adults and children invited to participate, and others are specifically for certain ages or classes.
+Watch for communications from your child's class teacher, as well as listings in the weekly and monthly newsletters, and on the school calendar.

 Day One Assembly